Equilend/1source-codegen-client-api/docs/LoansApi.md

 <a name="ledgerLoansGet"></a>
 # **ledgerLoansGet**
-> Loans ledgerLoansGet(since, before, size, loanStatus, figi, sedol, cusip, ticker, isin, internalRefId, partyId, venueRefKey)
+> Loans ledgerLoansGet(since, before, size, loanStatus)

 Read a collection of loans.
 Defaults to return the last 100 loans updated.